 What Can I Do

-By the time it took to read up to this point one woman has just died from cardiovascular disease!
+By the time it took to read up to this point one women has just died from cardiovascular disease and stroke!
 Now you cannot change your genes, your ethnicity, your age, or you family history but you do have the power to change a few things.
 Changing your lifestyle has a large impact in decreasing ones risk factor.
 Exercise, diet, reducing stress, not smoking for example can reduce your risk.
 Maintaining a healthy BMI can also reduce your risk.

 In our society, we are expected to keep quiet and deal with things in isolation and expected not to talk about what we go through.
 As there have been a lot of movement in supporting women, so should our thinking of heart disease in women.
 We need to start taking cardiovascular disease in women seriously, as sisters, mothers, aunts, nieces, cousins, grandmothers, and wives are dying quickly and swiftly.
 We need to lift our voices and speak loud.
 Let’s not get to a place of asking ourselves why the last woman before we start to care!